Misgar, Gojal

-Misgar is both a village and a valley located in the northernmost region of Pakistan.
+Misgar is both a village and a valley located in the northernmost region of Pakistan Administered Kashmir.
 It lies on the northern edge of the Hunza District within Gilgit-Baltistan, where Pakistan shares its borders with China, Tajikistan and Afghanistan.
 In recent years, Misgar has gained prominence as a starting point for a captivating trek to two Silk Road passes: Kilik Pass and Mintaka Pass, both of which lead to the Tarim Basin in China.

 History

 Kilik Pass and Mintaka Pass, located to the north of Misgar, have a deep historical significance as they were integral parts of the ancient Silk Road.
 These passes served as the customary caravan routes connecting Pakistan and India to Tashkurgan Tashkurgan before the Karakoram Highway was established.

 The present-day settlements in the Misgar valley date back to at least 1844.
 During that period, Misgar was established by people from four different tribes who migrated from Hunza.

 British Raj took control of the area in 1892 as part of their efforts during the Great Game.
 They constructed a fort in Misgar in 1930s to control the Wakhan Corridor—Qalandarchi Fort.
 It is now a local landmark.
 Misgar remained part of Hunza until independence of Pakistan in 1947.